Authenticate playbooks to Microsoft Sentinel

 Fill in a name for this connection, select System-assigned managed identity and select Create.

-Authenticate as an Azure AD user
+Authenticate as a Microsoft Entra user

 To make a connection, select Sign in.
 You will be prompted to provide your account information.
 Once you have done so, follow the remaining instructions on the screen to create a connection.